 These scripted workflow functions allow you to do a lot more with your Jira workflows and further enhance your automation.
 For each of the Jira workflow functions, ScriptRunner for Jira provides scripted versions, so that you can suit your workflows to your exact needs.
 There are three main types of scripted functions: script validator, script condition, and script post function.
 When generating an export file, Project Configurator detects and correctly handles any ScriptRunner conditions, validators, or post functions in the exported workflows.
 When importing this file, these workflows are either created or updated in the target instance.

 To learn more about ScriptRunner workflows, see our ScriptRunner documentation.

 ScriptRunner resources enable you to set up local or external database connections that you can then use in scripts, for example in a post-function to update a sales database with a link to the current ticket.
-Project Configurator migrates all ScriptRunner Resources irrespective of how they relate to any exported projects.
+Project Configurator migrates all resources that are part of a script field.
 For more information on setting up resources, see ScriptRunner's Resources documentation.

 ScriptRunner Script Fields

 Project Configurator supports the migration of all types of ScriptRunner Script Fields.

 To learn more about these features, refer to the ScriptRunner documentation.
 Cases in which custom field values are implicated when migrating data are described below.

 How the field values are handled by Project Configurator